calnix/DualVeTokenSystem/documents/Contract Explanations/AC_V3.md

 ## Executive Summary

 The AccessController implements a **frequency-based role hierarchy** that adapts administrative authority to operational reality.
 It recognizes that some roles need frequent updates (like monitoring bots), while others rarely change (like protocol parameters).

-By assigning dedicated administrators to high-frequency roles (like monitoring bots) and reserving executive oversight for low-frequency, strategic roles (like protocol parameters), it eliminates daily bottlenecks while maintaining strict governance where it matters most.
+By assigning *dedicated administrators* to high-frequency roles (like monitoring bots) and reserving executive oversight for low-frequency, strategic roles (like protocol parameters), it eliminates daily bottlenecks while maintaining strict governance where it matters most.

-## Challenge of Secure Operations
+## The Challenge of Secure Operations

 Every decentralized protocol faces a fundamental tension: how do you enable rapid operational responses while maintaining strict security controls?
-Too much bureaucracy creates dangerous delays.
-Too little oversight invites catastrophic mistakes.
+- Too much bureaucracy creates dangerous delays.
+- Too little oversight invites catastrophic mistakes.

 Traditional access control systems force an difficult choice:
 - Grant broad permissions to operators (fast but risky)